ImmucanWP7/immucan-scdb/README.md

 ## Run scProcessor
 - Start from a seurat object
-- Run the following steps
-- scProcessor creates two folders: temp/ and out/
+- scProcessor creates two folders where it stores files: temp/ and out/
 - **FILL SQUARED BRACKETS**

 ### 1. Check Seurat object